oiivantsov/metropolia-coding-marathon-2/selfAssessmentFrontend.md

 ```

 ### **Solution:**
-I reviewed the backend code and added the missing route for `getJobById`:
+We reviewed the backend code and added the missing route for `getJobById`:

 ```javascript
 // Backend route to get a job by ID